Getting started with pyrenew#

 ’s core components are the metaclasses RandomVariable

-also classes, where a class is a template for making objects).
-Within
+classes, where a class is a template for making objects).
+Within the

 package, a RandomVariable

-can estimate and sample from, including deterministic quantities.
+estimate and sample from, including deterministic quantities.
+The

-function can be arbitrary, allowing the user to either sample from a
+can be arbitrary, allowing the user to either sample from a distribution

-a mechanistic equation), or return a fixed value (like a pre-computed
+equation), or return a fixed value (like a pre-computed PMF.)
+For

 # define a new class called MyRandVar that inherits from the RandomVariable class